Loopring/protocols/DESIGN.md

 - Matched by the DEX
 - Included in a block sent in `commitBlock`
 - Verified in a block by a proof in `proofBlock`
-- Finalized when the block it was in is finalized (so all blocks before it are also verified)
+- Finalized when the block it was in is finalized (so all blocks before it were also verified)

 Only when the block is finalized is the filling of the order irreversible.